lmburns/wutag/README.md

     search               Searches for files that have all of the provided 'tags' set                  Set tag(s) on files that match the given pattern print-completions    Prints completions for the specified shell to stdout

+See wutag --help for longer explanations of some base options.
+Use --help after a subcommand for explanations of more options.
 ```

 ### More help